maverick-js/signals/README.md

 Each column represents how deep computations were layered.
 The average time taken to update the computation out of a 100 runs is used for each library.

-> ❗ Do note that only Maverick and Solid JS are feature complete below which includes nested
-> effects, arbritrary node disposal, context, and error handling.

-> ❗ Nearly all computations in a real world app are going to be less than 10 layers deep, so
-> only the first column really matters.
-What this benchmark is really showing is how notification
-> propagation scales with computation depth.

 #### Sync

 <img src="./bench/layers.png" alt="Layers sync benchmark table" width="350px" />